 I’ve had the pleasure of training with different coaches from countries all around the world.
 I’ve experienced many different types of regimens, training philosophies, and personalities.
 Through this, I have come to learn what makes a good coach good – why some coaches can consistently produce champions, while others produce results far and few between.
 Any coach can stand before a group of students, yell out training plans, and supervise the students through them.
 The best coaches, however, have unique qualities that set them on another level.
 For coaches, set these as your goals and strive to attain them; for players, look carefully when deciding on a coach to invest your time and effort in.
+You shouldn’t have to settle for anything less than the best coach that’s available to you.
 Let’s jump right in and talk about each of these qualities.

 1. The best coaches understand their students

 Good coaches understand the unique characteristics and personalities of each of their students.
 My coaches know my physical and mental limitations – they know when they can keep pushing me to work harder versus what my actual limits are, so that I am always at my 100%.
 They also know how to treat me and my teammates differently.
 Some of us train better when we get positive encouragement after doing something well, while others of us need them to yell at us to keep working harder.
-My coaches also always understand how I am feeling; I may be coming to practice sore, hiding a minor injury, or dealign with lack of sleep.
+My coaches also always understand how I am feeling; I may be coming to practice sore, hiding a minor injury, or dealing with lack of sleep.
 They know how to handle my practice on different days based on my physical and mental condition.
-Coaches need to know all the intricate and complex details of each student to be able to bring out their full potentials.
+In order to coach sports effectively, coaches need to know all the intricate and complex details of each student to be able to bring out their full potentials.

 2. The best coaches can connect with their students

-Every good coach that I have trained with has found a way to connect with me.
+All the best sports coaches that I have trained with have found a way to connect with me.
 In a sense, they are someone I could count on as a friend; at the same time, they are still my coach and someone I follow and listen to.
 They know how to share their personal experiences in a way that I can understand and learn from.
 I can also talk about how I am feeling, different problems I am facing, and any questions that I have – they will always respond thoughtfully, finding an opportunity to teach me something while helping me.
 My coaches are not people I fear, but people that I respect.
+This can sometimes be one of the more over looked coach characteristics that really shouldn’t be.

 3. The best coaches are prepared but flexible